 Reference Existing Secret Manager Secrets

-If you already have secrets created in HashiCorp Vault, AWS Secrets Manager, Azure Key Vault, or CyberArk Enterprise Password Vault before you use one of these vaults as the Harness Secrets Manager, you do not need to re-create the existing secrets in Harness.
+If you already have secrets created in a secrets manager such as HashiCorp Vault or AWS Secrets Manager, you do not need to re-create the existing secrets in Harness.

 Harness does not query the secrets manager for existing secrets, but you can create a secret in Harness that references an existing secret in HashiCorp Vault or AWS Secrets Manager.
 No new secret is created in those providers.
 If you delete the secret in Harness, it does not delete the secret in the provider.